ppotturi/adp-portal/README.md

 # Azure Developer Portal

-Welcome to the Azure Devoper Portal (ADP) repository.
+Welcome to the Azure Developer Portal (ADP) repository.
 The portal is built using [Backstage](https://backstage.io/).

 ## Getting started